maelstromapp/maelstrom/docs/gitbook/appendix/project_yaml_ref.md

     # Maximum concurrent requests to send to a single container
     # Optional.
 Default = 1
     maxconcurrency: 5
+    # If true, maxconcurrency will be used influence autoscaling, but will not
+    # be used to queue requests over the limit.
+Requests to this component will
+    # be load balanced, but will passed through with no limits.
+    # Optional.
+Default = false
+    softconcurrencylimit: true
     # Minimum instances of this component to run at any time
     # Optional.
 Default = 0
     mininstances: 1